-The LG SN6Y is decent for music.
+The LG SN6Y is fair for music.
 It has a fairly bass-heavy sound profile with lots of kick and punch that fans of EDM or hip-hop often enjoy.
 It does make some instruments and vocals sound rather harsh, though.
 On the upside, there are both bass and treble level adjustment options for you to tweak the sound profile a bit.
-It can also get quite loud without compressing too much, which makes it suitable for parties.
+It can also get quite loud, which makes it suitable for parties.

 The LG SN6Y is passable for movies.
 Since it comes as a 3.1 soundbar setup by default, 5.1 surround sound content is downmixed to stereo, so you don't get a very immersive listening experience.
 It doesn't support Dolby Atmos, either.
 Action films lack rumble with the standard sound setting, but there are some customization options to better suit your tastes.
 You can also purchase a rear speaker kit to transform it into a 5.1 setup, but it still doesn't support Atmos.